- Financial Aid

 Direct Stafford Loans-Loans from the William D. Ford Federal Direct Loan (Direct Loan) Program, are low-interest loans for eligible students to help cover the cost of higher education.
 Direct Stafford Loans include the following types of loans:

 Parent PLUS Loans - PLUS loans are credit-based, available to Parents of dependent, undergraduate students, and require a separate application and MPN.
 The parent will repay the servicer listed on the disclosure statement provided when he or she received the loan.
 The loan servicer will provide regular updates on the status of the PLUS Loan, and any additional PLUS Loans that a parent receives.
-The loan servicer also will be listed in the parent's account on NSLDS.
+The loan servicer also will be listed in the parent's account on the National Student Loan Data System (see link by expanding NSLDS accordion below).
 The Direct PLUS Loan Program for parents offers three repayment plans-standard, extended, and graduated-that are designed to meet the different needs of individual borrowers.
 The terms differ between the repayment programs, but generally borrowers will have 10 to 25 years to repay a loan.
 A PLUS Loan made to the parent cannot be transferred to the student.
 The parent is responsible for repaying the PLUS Loan.

 The U.S. Department of Education's National Student Loan Data System (NSLDS) provides information on your federal loans including loan types, disbursed amounts, outstanding principal and interest, and the total amount of all your loans.
-If you're not sure who your loan servicer is, you can look it up or call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243; TTY 1-800-730-8913).
+If you're not sure who your loan servicer is, you can look it up at the link above or call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243; TTY 1-800-730-8913).

 You have options!
 Always be sure to communicate with your federal loan servicer to avoid getting into trouble!
 Some of your options can include: